-author/ title (cont'd) Study # 1: Spada & Lightbown 1993 "Instruction and the development of questions in L2 classrooms" Study #3: Doughty & Varela 1998 "Communicative focus on form" Study #5: Lyster & Izquierdo 2009 "Prompts Versus Recasts in Dyadic Interaction" results experimental groups improved.
+author/ title (cont'd) Study # 1: Spada & Lightbown 1993 "Instruction and the development of questions in L2 classrooms" Study #2: Harley 1998 "The role of focus- on-form tasks in promoting child L2 acquisition" Study #4: Marsden 2005 "Input-based grammar pedagogy: a comparison of two possibilities" Study #5: Lyster & Izquierdo 2009 "Prompts Versus Recasts in Dyadic Interaction" results experimental groups improved.
 Comparison group improved also: by delayed post test reached higher levels than experimental groups.
-Analysis: comparison teacher used metalinguistic instruction and intense focus on form to unfamiliar nouns with gender-coded endings. improvement of treatment group in one school made significant gains regardless of method (EI, PI, or none - EI and PI gained more than Control group); Class B from another No difference between recast and prompt group.
+Analysis: comparison teacher used metalinguistic instruction and intense focus on form improvement in recall of memorized gender but no generalization to unfamiliar nouns with gender-coded endings. improvement of treatment group in target structures in both oral and written production.
+Oral effects one school made significant gains regardless of method (EI, PI, or none - EI and PI gained more than Control group); Class B from another school showed gains No difference between recast and prompt group.
 No evidence that type or even presence of feedback influenced acquisition.
 Evidence that instruction significantly improved accuracy and enabled application of principles to previously unknown items. comments JSL early exploration of FonF.
 Explicit instruction followed by FonF effective.
 Long term instruction more effective than short term.
-In my view, important findings for best uses of FonF (see below) than system learning" (168) essentially pure FonF, though tasks were designed to address structural need.
-Questions: effectiveness of time use and generalizability.
-In my view, important findings for best uses of FonF (see below). exceptional teachers (15-16) tended to learn well regardless of or even in spite of method.
+In my view, important findings for best uses of FonF (see below) "more item learning than system learning" (168) effectiveness of time use and generalizability. exceptional teachers (15-16) tended to learn well regardless of or even in spite of method.
 Weaker/less advanced students seemed to benefit focus on formS in context of film studies resulted in significant improvement in grammatical gender.
 No evidence that focus on form impacted acquisition.
 The methodology was flawed (see below), biased toward the hypothesis which however was not borne out.